Watermark

-A watermark is an identifying image or pattern in paper that appears as various shades of lightness/darkness when viewed by transmitted light (or when viewed by reflected light, atop a dark background), caused by thickness or density variations in the paper.
+A watermark is an identifying image or pattern in paper that appears as varying shades of light and dark when viewed by either transmitted light or reflected light.
+These patterns are created from variations in the thickness or density of the paper.
+Watermarks have historically been used on postage stamps, currency, and other official documents to discourage counterfeiting.
+There are two primary methods of producing watermarks in paper: the dandy roll process and the more complex cylinder mould process.

-Watermarks have been used on postage stamps, currency, and other government documents to discourage counterfeiting.
-There are two main ways of producing watermarks in paper; the dandy roll process, and the more complex cylinder mould process.
+Watermarks vary widely in their visibility.
+While some are easy to see, other watermarks can be covert.
+Aids to spot watermarks have been developed, such as watermark fluid that wets the paper without damaging it.
+A watermark is particularly valuable in the examination of paper goods because it can be used to date documents and artworks.
+Watermarks can identify sizes, mill trademarks and locations, and the quality of a sheet of paper.

-Watermarks vary greatly in their visibility; while some are obvious on casual inspection, others require some study to pick out.
-Various aids have been developed, such as watermark fluid that wets the paper without damaging it.
-A watermark is very useful in the examination of paper because it can be used for dating documents and artworks, identifying sizes, mill trademarks and locations, and determining the quality of a sheet of paper.
-The word is also used for digital practices that share similarities with physical watermarks.
-In one case, overprint on computer-printed output may be used to identify output from an unlicensed trial version of a program.
-In another instance, identifying codes can be encoded as a digital watermark for a music, video, picture, or other file.
-Or an artist adding their identifying digital Signature, graphic, logo in their digital artworks as an identifier or anti-counterfeit measure.
+The term watermarking is also used in digital contexts that share similarities with physical watermarks.
+A digital watermark may be used to identify output from an unlicensed trial version of a program.
+In another instance, identifying codes can be embedded as a digital watermark for a music, video, picture, or other file.
+An artist may add their identifying digital signature, graphic, or logo to their digital artworks as an identifier or anti-counterfeiting measure.

 History

 Watermarks were first introduced in Fabriano, Italy, in 1282.
-At the time, watermarks were created by changing the thickness of paper during a stage in the manufacturing process when it was still wet.
+At the time, watermarks were created by varying the thickness of the paper during a stage of the manufacturing process while it was still wet.